apurveyajnik/apurveyajnik/README.md

 For this reason the most of my work is in the form of closed source products live on some or other AWS instance.

 - 🔭 I’m currently working on building systems for keeping drivers and fleets safe, and on time at DriveBuddyAI
-- ⚡ No so fun fact: According to WHO approximatly 1.3 Million people die of road traffic accidents each year.
+- ⚡ Not so fun fact: According to WHO approximatly 1.3 Million people die of road accidents each year.

 <!--